|

 There are several sizes of ventilating needles available (one through seven),

-needle for use on the front hairline, and a size five for pulling upwards of
+needle for use on the front hairline, and a size five for pulling upwards of five hairs at a time.

 The hair I chose to use was #2 dark brown Indian Remy hair.
 It is not as